-The Student Supports Division ensures that schools have the resources to provide a safe and supportive learning environment where all students are able to thrive academically and socially.
-The division further ensures that schools have the necessary supports to address the needs of the whole child and create conditions where all students are in school every day and ready to learn.
+The Student Supports Division ensures that schools have the resources to provide a safe and supportive learning environment where all students can thrive academically and socially.
+The division further ensures that schools have the necessary support to address the needs of the whole child and create conditions where all students are in school every day and ready to learn.